MicrosoftDocs/azure-devops-docs/docs/build-release/packages/jenkins.md

   * Commit this change to your repo.

 ![Add your feed URL to nuget.config](_img/nugetconfig.png)
 * [Generate a PAT (personal access token)](https://www.visualstudio.com/en-us/news/2015/2015-jul-7-vso) for your user account.
-This PAT will allow the Jenkins build process to authenticate to Visual Studio Team Services as you, so be sure to protect your PAT like a password.
+This PAT will allow the Jenkins build process to authenticate to VSTS as you, so be sure to protect your PAT like a password.
 * Save your feed URL and PAT to a text file for use later in the walkthrough.